Overview of Individual Ecology

 Measuring the food supply

-Measuring the amount of food available is a key part of our research.
+Measuring the amount of food available is a key part of the research.
 In intertidal habitats this is done using sediment cores to record the density of invertebrate prey (e.g. worms, molluscs, crustaceans).
 Size, as well as the abundance of prey needs to be measured, as different bird species consume different sizes of prey, and larger prey, with the size-range consumed, are usually the most profitable.
 The availability of prey in intertidal habitats depends on its exposure through the tidal cycle, and so the shore height of feeding locations needs to be known, as well as the way in which water level changes through time.

 Linking individuals to ecology

-We use models to integrate research on individual animals to predict the consequences of environmental change for whole populations.
+Models are used to integrate research on individual animals to predict the consequences of environmental change for whole populations.
 These models represent the behaviour and physiology of individual animals, and predict the population-level consequences of change from the behaviour and fates of individuals.

-We view populations as collections of individuals, each of which is behaving in ways that maximise its chances of survival and reproduction.
+Populations can be viewed as collections of individuals, each of which is behaving in ways that maximise its chances of survival and reproduction.
 For example, individuals will feed in the places or on the types of food that allow them to gain mass or obtain energy at the fastest rate.
 The overall population size or the proportion of individuals which survive or reproduce then depends on the behaviour and fates of the individuals that comprise the population.
 This way of viewing changes in ecological populations as emerging from the behaviour of individuals is termed Individual-based Ecology.

 Testing the accuracy of models

-If our models are to usefully inform environmental decision-making it is vital that the predictions they make are reliable.
+If models are to usefully inform environmental decision-making it is vital that the predictions they make are reliable.
 Therefore, each model is tested as thoroughly as possible by comparing its predictions to observations in the real system.
 A wide range of predictions can be tested, but these include the overwinter survival rate of the birds, the proportion of the time birds need to spend feeding to meet their energy demands, the body mass of the birds, the distribution of birds throughout a site, and the range of prey species consumed by the birds.

 Supporting environmental decision-making

-Our models have been used to predict the effect on animal populations of many types of environmental change, including in-combination effects of more than one type of change.
+Models have been used to predict the effect on animal populations of many types of environmental change, including in-combination effects of more than one type of change.
 Models can be used to test the relative impact of different management or site-development options, to determine which has the minimum effect on wildlife.

 Simulating environmental change